-Most small to medium-sized destinations, and their small-business partners, do not have the funding, resources, or expertise to promote themselves to potential visitors.
-Major metropolitan areas and large corporations may be able to, but not the majority of the small and medium-sized markets that compose most of Florida's tourism landscape.
+Most small to medium-sized destinations, and

+their small-business partners, do not have the funding, resources, or expertise to promote themselves to potential visitors.
+This is especially helpful to the small and medium-sized markets that compose most of Florida's tourism landscape.